Sleeping in Airports

 Security & Safety

 At the time of this update, we have no reports from travellers commenting on safety issues at Mexico City Airport.
-As a precaution, here are a few tips to ensure you have a safe airport sleeping experience:
+However, sleeping in any airport can include a certain level of risk, especially when travelling alone.
+It’s essential to take certain precautions to ensure your safety and the security of your valuables.
+Here are a few tips:

 Pro-tip: If you sleep in the public zone, don’t be surprised if you receive an early morning wake-up call.
 Security is known to make the rounds, waking people up as travellers arrive for morning flights.